 Dear Cochrane Colleagues,

 We are looking forward to seeing as many of you as possible at the forthcoming Colloquium in Chile, 21-25 October.
 The theme is: The challenge of diversity in Cochrane: diverse reviews for diverse health decisions by diverse audiences.
 We particularly want to hear from you about how well you think Cochrane is responding to this specific challenge.
-Comments and questions about it can be submitted to the Council at firstname.lastname@example.org or discussed in person at the ‘Meet the Council’ session in Chile on Tuesday 22 October.
+Comments and questions about it can be submitted to the Council at firstname.lastname@example.org or discussed in person at the ‘Meet the Governance’ session in Chile on Thursday 24 October.

 A key part of the Council’s remit is to raise important matters with, and provide input to, the Governing Board on behalf of Cochrane Groups and members.
 The Board and Council will then work together, with the Central Executive Team, to address these.
 So, one of the key outputs from this year’s Colloquium will be a better understanding of how we might take forward priorities for improving organizational diversity.